ewolff/service-mesh-primer/manuscript/04-Example.md

 retries and timeouts for the order microservice.
 Calls to the order microservice are retried up to 20 times.
 For each retry, a timeout of 5 seconds is configured.
 However, there is also a total timeout of 10 seconds.
-So if the retries don't succeed after 10 seconds, the call will fail.
+So if the retries don't succeed within 10 seconds, the call will fail.
 The Istio's default timeout is 15 seconds.

-`retryOn` define when a request is considered failed.
-In this case any HTTP status code 5xx, or connection failures such as timeouts are considered failed requests.
+`retryOn` defines when a request is considered failed.
+In this case any HTTP status code 5xx or connection failures such as timeouts are considered failed requests.

 The rest of the file is not shown in the listing.
 It adds retries to